SPChain: Blockchain-based Medical Data Sharing and Privacy-preserving eHealth System

 \section{Introduction}

-The era of big data brings new opportunities and challenges to medical field.
-Researchers have found that the dissemination of medical data has been perceived to be a breakthrough for the discovery of new techniques and therapies for curing diseases.
-Through the analysis of medical data, many diseases can be effectively prevented and treated. i.e., artificial intelligence techniques are utilized on diagnostics in glaucoma \cite{acharya2017novel}, hyperactivity \cite{sridhar2017diagnosis}, and Parkinson's disease \cite{hirschauer2015computer} via medical data sharing and analysis.
+The era of big data brings new opportunities and challenges to the medical field.
+Recently, more and more infectious diseases, such as COVID-19 \cite{fauci2020covid}, have drawn our attentions due to their strong infection and destructive ability.
+Researchers have found that the sharing of medical data can prevent the large-scale spread of diseases to some extent \cite{jin2019review}.
+Through the analysis and sharing of medical data, we can detect the symptoms of disease transmission in advance and control the large scale spread of diseases in time.
+On the other hand, some research institutions need large numbers of reliable samples to study the incidence rate of disease. i.e. artificial intelligence techniques are utilized on diagnostics in some intractable diseases such as glaucoma, hyperactivity, and Parkinson's disease \cite{hirschauer2015computer}.
+Therefore, medical data sharing is of great significance to the development of human health.

-In order to provide a more efficient and flexible service for both patients and medical institutions, eHealth systems are proposed to save, manage, transmit and reproduce digital patient medical records.
-Currently, eHealth systems are mainly divided into traditional central server-based eHealth systems and cloud-based eHealth systems.
-In traditional central server-based eHealth systems, EMRs are stored in a single server controlled by a medical institution.
-In this circumstance, medical data sharing is difficult and inefficient, and privacy leakage problems arise frequently since patients lose control of their medical data.
-What's worse, once the central server goes down, the medical data will be lost, and it will be difficult to retrieve the data.

-As for cloud-based eHealth systems, medical institutions outsource EMRs to cloud servers.
-The migration of medical records to cloud-based platforms \cite{Yuanhr2019} has facilitated the sharing of medical data between healthcare and research institutions, enabling faster and more convenient exchange in a manner previously not possible.
-However, guaranteeing the integrity and confidentiality of the outsourced medical data is a daunting task.
-Moreover, patients need to register repeatedly in different medical institutions, which brings trivial records to patients.
-Worse still, the privacy of patients is still a blank check signed by medical institutions.
-In recent years, many accidents about medical records leakages \cite{caine2012patients} \cite{kumar2010overcoming} \cite{liu2016privacy} have occurred frequently.
-Therefore, eHealth systems crave innovations to assure the security and privacy of medical records.
+As an indispensable tool for medical services \cite{liu2020b4sdc}, electronic medical records (EMRs) not only provide medical data for diagnosis and scientific research but also give one kind of judgment basis for handling medical disputes.
+EMRs have become the most original record of patients in the whole process of medical treatment, but the current EMR data management systems are not perfect \cite{hardin2021amanuensis}.
+EMRs are usually stored in a private database, which brings a problem that patients leave data scattered across various medical institutions because life events take the patients away from one medical institution into another.
+What's worse, since medical data is recorded into EMRs in hospitals or medical institutions after diagnosis, patients lose easy access to these data even if it belongs to them \cite{campanile2021designing}.